AAEONAEU-SW/lora-packet-forwarder-docker/README.md

 # LoRA Packet Forwarder

-This git describes how to deploy a LoRA Packet Forwarder using Docker
+This git describes how to deploy a LoRA Packet Forwarder using Docker and [UP Squared LoRa Edge Computing](https://up-shop.org/up-systems/292-up-squared-lora-edge-computing.html)

-In this project, the lora conentrator is compose with :
-- 1 x Multitech mCard LoRa 868MHz (MTAC-LORA-868)
-- 1 x USB to Mini PCIe converter

-To build your lora conentrator you can follow `mirakonta/lora_gateway` instruction in this [wiki](https://github.com/mirakonta/lora_gateway/wiki/Part-2:-Hardware-modifications)

 ## Installation